 Golf Stocks on the Rise

-Golf stocks such as Callaway Golf (ELY) bounced backed from the COVID-19 pandemic in the third quarter, posting strong sales and profits well ahead of last year as golfers with cabin fever escaped to golf courses across the globe.
+Golf stocks such as Callaway Golf (ELY) bounced backed from the COVID-19 pandemic, posting strong sales and profits well ahead of 2019 as golfers with cabin fever escaped to golf courses across the globe.

 One area of growth are golf club and ball sales, said Callaway Chief Executive Chip Brewer, while the company’s apparel brands remained “resilient” in the wake of the economic downturn.

-Acushnet Holdings (GOLF), which owns Titleist and FootJoy, is another golf stock that indicated a big turnaround, and CEO David Maher recently told analysts that “the game and business of golf have been incredibly resilient over the past few months.”
+Acushnet Holdings (GOLF), which owns Titleist and FootJoy, is another golf stock that indicated a big turnaround, and CEO David Maher told analysts late last fall that “the game and business of golf have been incredibly resilient over the past few months.”
 The company said that demand for golf balls had been particularly strong, indicating a pickup in rounds played.

 The topic was, “The Traits Shared by Great Golfers and Great Investors.”

 It is remarkable how many of the traits of world-class golfers can be applied to making all of us more successful investors.
-Here are some the highlights of my talk that might help you as we move into 2021.
+On top of the golf stocks I just gave you, here are some of the highlights of my talk that might help you as golf season is in full swing all across the U.S.

 6 Tips for Being a Successful Investor and Golfer